Blazing-Mike/Excerpts-and-Notes-from-Mastering-Bitcoin/Keys__and__addresses.md

 ## Chapter 4 : Key and addresses
 private key is simply a number, picked at random.
-Ownership and control over the private key is the root of user control over all funds associated with the corresponding bitcoin address.
+Ownership and control over the private key is the root of user control over all funds associated with the corresponding
+Bitcoin address.
 The private key is used to create signatures that are required to spend bitcoin by proving ownership of funds used in a transaction.

-Generating a private key from a random number
+### Generating a private key from a random number
 The first and most important step in generating keys is to find a secure source of entropy, or randomness.
 Creating a bitcoin key is essentially the same as “Pick a number between 1 and 2^256.”

 Public Keys : The public key is calculated from the private key using elliptic curve multiplication,